Lucky Day (Doctor Who): Filming

 Filming occurred in the Welsh village of Newton, Porthcawl (pictured in 2016).

-"Lucky Day" was directed by Peter Hoar.
+"Lucky Day" was directed by Peter Hoar, marking his second directorial work for Doctor Who over a decade after his first, "A Good Man Goes to War".
 The episode was placed in the second production block of the fifteenth series with the first episode, "The Robot Revolution", and followed recording of "Joy to the World" in the block immediately preceding.
 The two episodes in this block were filmed concurrently by utilising a back-to-back filming technique.
 Principal photography for the episode began on 14 November 2023.
 Gibson and Hauer-King were spotted filming scenes together a day later.

 Location filming was done in Cardiff City Centre on 24 November.
 The production team made use of Howells department store for the aforementioned abandoned department store scene, which was similarly used as a filming location in "Rose".
 For the scenes set in the village, the town of Newton, Porthcawl, was used, with recording taking place from 27–29 November.
 Two-thirds of the budget allocated to the six-week filming block was used during those three days, three hours of which were spent shooting three takes with a helicopter.

 Soundstage recording was done at Wolf Studios Wales.
 A former authorised firearms officer was present on set as a weapons master because real firearms with blank cartridges were utilised during filming.
 Hoar originally hoped to re-use the helipad set that was constructed for "The Giggle" (2023) for the scene where Conrad breaks into the UNIT Tower, but it had been torn down after production concluded on that episode and there were not enough funds to rebuild it.
 A Steadicam was ultimately used to film to make following Conrad easier.
 McTighe's initial script included extras of Conrad's followers entering the tower with him, however, the number of people for the scene had to be reduced for feasibility.
 Two Shreek performers were kept on set, one specializing in movement and the other in action.
 The crew struggled with getting the Shreek's mouth to open wide enough to bite Conrad.
 A pre-broken window also had to be fabricated because stunt glass is not fabricated in sizes large enough for the window frame.